 A golden wreath of pretzels will be the center of attention at any meal.
 Its massive size and gorgeous appearance is enough to have everyone drooling.
 What’s even better is the surprise faces your guest make when they dig in and find delectable stuffings inside.

-Instead of dipping pretzels straight into a cheese dip, you can now stuff them full of cheddar and ham for a creative twist.
+Instead of dipping pretzels straight into a cheese dip, you can now stuff them full of delicious cheddar cheese and ham for a creative twist.
 The dip will soak the insides completely, making the pretzels even softer and filled with even more intense cheese flavors.

 Top 6 Other Must-Try German Appetizers